Amazon to add over 2,000 jobs in Britain this year

-LONDON, July 3 (Reuters) - Amazon will add over 2,000 permanent jobs in Britain this year, taking the U.S. retail giant’s UK workforce to more than 29,500, it said on Wednesday.
+LONDON (Reuters) - Amazon (AMZN.O) will add over 2,000 permanent jobs in Britain this year, taking the U.S. retail giant’s UK workforce to more than 29,500, it said on Wednesday.

 The company said the jobs will be at its UK head office in London, in research and development, Amazon Web Services and operations.